 Over the next few years, a flurry of patents and designs emerged - many of which we still use today.
 In 1972, Hewlett Packard used a switching power supply in its first pocket calculator.
 1976 saw the first patent to use the term switch mode power supply (SMPS) filed.

 HP’s calculator was really a computer – albeit in a slightly different format than we know it today.
 Back then, the original design weighed over 40lbs.
-The SMPS was used in the design to save both space and weight, marking the first step towards the ultra-slim and incredibly light computers, laptops and tablets we use today.
-Similarly, aerospace manufacturers considering how they could save weight and space also began looking towards custom switching power supplies to create much more efficient designs.
+The SMPS was used in the design to save both space and weight, marking the first step toward the ultra-slim and incredibly light computers, laptops, and tablets we use today.
+Similarly, aerospace manufacturers considering how they could save weight and space also began looking toward custom switching power supplies to create much more efficient designs.

 The 1970s was a busy decade once the initial breakthrough had been made and innovation continued at a very respectable pace.
-Several companies in UK, USA and Japan began to market standard power supply products.
-To this day, there are around a dozen companies who claim to have been the first to design and market a switch-mode power supply successfully – so we won’t go there!
+Several companies in UK, USA, and Japan began to market switching mode power supply products.
+To this day, there are around a dozen companies who claim to have been the first to design and market a switching power supply successfully – so we won’t go there!